 If you find that it’s a struggle to make new friends in your 30s (or at any age of adulthood, really), you’re definitely not alone.
 “Once we leave school and are no longer surrounded by a sizable group of other individuals who are around a similar age and life stage, it can be difficult to meet and make new friends,” says Miriam Kirmayer, a therapist and friendship researcher.
 Instead of relying on a built-in social network to draw new connections from, you’re now in a position where you have to make your own.

-If you’re feeling a little rusty on your ability to expand your social circle, read up on friendship and networking experts’ top spots to meet new people in your 30s, plus their tips for starting a conversation with minimal awkwardness.
+If you’re feeling a little rusty on your ability to expand your social circle, read up on friendship and networking experts’ top spots to meeting new friends in your 30s, plus their tips for starting a conversation with minimal awkwardness.

-It might seem obvious, but it’s worth reconsidering your office as a place to make some new friends, according to Jaclyn Johnson, co-founder of Create & Cultivate.
-Don’t just look within your own team, but “be proactive about introducing yourself to people outside of your department,” she suggests.
+It might seem obvious, but it’s worth reconsidering your office as a place to make new friends, according to Jaclyn Johnson, co-founder of Create & Cultivate.
+Don’t just look within your own team, though: “Be proactive about introducing yourself to people outside of your department,” she suggests.
 You share a work culture with your co-workers, so you already have some common ground to start conversations around.
 If you work alone or in a co-working space, don’t count out the people you interact with on a daily basis or your officemates.

 Talking Tip: Don’t Force It